Purposive approach: Golden rule

 The degree of absurdity or ambiguity necessary to exercise the golden rule is determined on a case-by-case basis by the individual judge in question.
 There are two general situations in which the golden rule may be employed: narrowly, to take the 'better' reading of two alternatives, or more widely, to broaden a rule that, although unambiguous, leads to an absurd outcome.

 The case Maddox v Storer [1963] 1 QB 451 is typical of the more narrow use.
 In Maddox, the defendant travelled at over the 30 mph speed limit in a minibus with eleven seats (excluding that of the driver), most of which were unoccupied.
 Per the Road Traffic Act 1960, travelling at over 30 mph in a vehicle "adapted to carry more than seven passengers" was an offence.
-The court held that adapted to could be taken to mean suitable for.
+The court held that adapted to could be taken to mean suitable for, rather than necessarily implying an alteration to the original design.

-The court applies the golden rule in a broader sense in Adler v George (1964).
-Under the Official Secrets Act 1920, it was an offence to obstruct an armed forces member 'in the vicinity' of a prohibited place.
+The court applied the golden rule in a broader sense in Adler v George (1964).
+Under the Official Secrets Act 1920, it was an offence to obstruct an armed forces member "in the vicinity" of a prohibited place.
 The defendant was actually in the prohibited place, rather than "in the vicinity" of it, at the time of obstruction.
 The courts had to determine whether "in [the] vicinity of" included on/in the premises.
 The court applied the golden rule.
-The court said that in the vicinity did include on or in as well.
+The court said that "in the vicinity" did include on or in as well.
 It would be absurd for a person to be liable if they were near a prohibited place and not if they were actually in it.
 Therefore, the court upheld the defendant's conviction.

 In Re Sigsworth (1935), a son had murdered his mother.
-Under slayer or forfeiture rules of long-standing in the United Kingdom, he would have been excluded as a beneficiary under her will.
-She had, however, died intestate, and the Administration of Justice Act 1925 provided that her next of kin would inherit.
+Under slayer or forfeiture rules of long standing in England, he would have been excluded as a beneficiary under her will.
+She had, however, died intestate, and the Administration of Estates Act 1925 provided that her son would inherit.
 Although the situation was unambiguous, the absurdity inherent in such a situation meant that forfeiture had to be treated as applicable to intestacy rules taking the place of a will as well as wills themselves.